tensorpack/tensorpack/README.md

 1. __Model__, or graph. `models/` has some scoped abstraction of common models, but you can simply use any symbolic functions available in tensorflow, or most functions in slim/tflearn/tensorlayer.
-	`LinearWrap` and `argscope` makes large models look simpler ([vgg example](https://github.com/ppwwyyxx/tensorpack/blob/master/examples/load-vgg16.py)).
+	`LinearWrap` and `argscope` simplify large models ([vgg example](https://github.com/ppwwyyxx/tensorpack/blob/master/examples/load-vgg16.py)).

 2. __DataFlow__. tensorpack allows and encourages complex data processing.

 	+ All data producer has an unified `generator` interface, allowing them to be composed to perform complex preprocessing.
-	+ Use Python to easily handle any data format, yet still keep a good training speed thanks to multiprocess prefetch & TF Queue prefetch.
+	+ Use Python to easily handle any data format, yet still keep good performance thanks to multiprocess prefetch & TF Queue prefetch.
-	For example, InceptionV3 can run in the same speed as the official code which reads data using TF operators.
+	For example, InceptionV3 can run in the same speed as the official code which reads data by TF operators.

 3. __Callbacks__, including everything you want to do apart from the training iterations, such as:
 	+ Change hyperparameters during training